laashub/kudo/keps/0022-diagnostics-bundle.md

   resources can also be used, which will run the command on all pods selected by that resource.
 - **Task**: Run a KUDO task and copy the stdout and other arbitrary files.
-- **HTTP**: Make an HTTP request from the KUDO controller manager to a named service and port and copy the result of the request.
+- **HTTP**: Make an HTTP request to a named service and port and copy the result of the request.

 While some of these are redundant (HTTP can be a command or job), the intent is to provide a high level experience where possible so that operator developers